-HAVANA — The restoration of diplomatic ties between Cuba and the United States unleashed expectations Thursday of even more momentous changes on an island that often seems frozen in a past of classic cars and crumbling Art Deco buildings.
+HAVANA — The restoration of diplomatic ties between Cuba and the United States has unleashed expectations of even more momentous changes on an island that often seems frozen in a past of classic cars and crumbling Art Deco buildings.

-That optimism, however, was tempered with anxiety.
+That yearning, however, was tempered with anxiety.
 Some fear a cultural onslaught, or that crime and drugs, both rare in Cuba, will become common along with visitors from the United States.
 There is also concern that the country will become just another Caribbean destination.

 "There are things that shouldn't get lost, that have gone very well here even though Cubans complain," said Nayda Martinez, a 52-year-old chemical engineer in Havana.

 "I don't want the system, the country or the regime, whatever you want to call it, to change," Martinez said.
 "What the people want is to live better."